 I know that workbooks/worksheets are a common go-to for many homeschooling parents.
 That said, my intent in addressing this topic is to help parents see how workbooks/worksheets actually kill the love of learning.
 If there’s anything workbooks are good for, it’s creating boredom.
-And boredom isn’t a good thing.
-So please allow for me to share with you about the concerns of how workbook curriculum creates boredom for homeschoolers.
+And boredom isn’t a good thing when it comes to learning.
+So please allow for me to share with you about the concerns of how homeschool workbook curriculum boredom kills learning for many homeschoolers.
 And, learn about what you can do instead.

 Boredom Equates Being Dissatisfied